lamastex/scalable-data-science/gb/sds-2-2/058_DLbyABr_04c-CIFAR-10.md

 >     42s - loss: 1.0697 - acc: 0.6235 - val_loss: 1.2062 - val_acc: 0.5742
 >     Epoch 5/5
 >     42s - loss: 0.9984 - acc: 0.6496 - val_loss: 1.1442 - val_acc: 0.6008

+In this session, you probably won't have time to run each experiment for too many epochs ... but you can use this code to plot the training and validation losses:

 ``` python
 fig, ax = plt.subplots()